 Field-hunting tip

-Look in hydrothermal alteration zones and sedimentary deposits country — that is the host setting where corrensite typically forms.
+Look in hydrothermal alteration zones and sedimentary deposits country, the host setting where corrensite typically forms.
 If you start seeing calcite, dolomite, quartz in float, you are in the right ground.
 Field specimens usually show a platy habit, so train your eye for that shape before scanning the outcrop.